The 20% Down Payment Was Supposed to Be Dead. Is It Making a Comeback?

 Just to be clear: Lenders aren’t requiring you to put 20% down.
 Mortgages backed by the Federal Housing Administration, known as FHA loans, require just 3.5% down with a minimum 580 credit score.
 Veterans can still get a VA loan with no money down.
 Conventional loans, which aren’t backed by the government and have stricter credit requirements, still allow down payments as low as 3%.

-Yet here’s what a typical down payment looks like in 2021:
+Yet here’s what a typical down payment looked like in 2021:

 - 25% of residential sales were cash deals in April 2021, according to the National Association of Realtors.